Funfetti Pudding Pops Recipe

 Recipe Overview

-How long it takes: 5 minutes to make, 3 hours to freeze
+How long it takes: 5 minutes to make, at least 3 hours to freeze

 Equipment you’ll need: popsicle molds, freezer, mixing bowl